pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_63.md

 Once the contract has entered into force, the prices indicated in the financial proposal of the successful Tenderer may only be revised under the conditions laid down in the contract.

 Please be aware that after the UK's withdrawal from the EU, the rules of access to EU procurement procedures of economic operators established in third countries will apply to candidates or tenderers

-Last updated: June 2020

-Page 17 of 21